 A few days later, Alberto graciously took time out of his busy day for an interview.
 Here is an excerpt from that interview (special thanks to Google Translate for helping Alberto and me bridge the gap from Italian to English):

-ADAM: Let our readers get to you know you.
+ADAM: Thanks for sitting down for an interview.
+Let our readers get to know you.
 Where are you from?

 ALBERTO: I was born and raised in Florence, Italy.
 I hope to die here someday as well (laughing)!